andrewfstratton/quando/docs/running_local_cloud.md

-## Running Quando:Cloud locally
+## Running Quando locally

-For creating new interactions, you can run Quando:Cloud by double clicking `quando.bat` file in the `C:\Quando` directory.
+If Python is setup, then you can run Quando by double clicking `quando.bat` file in the `C:\Quando` directory.

 _The command line window should not show any errors._